Curriculum Maps can be found here

 For I can do everything through Christ, who gives me strength."

-With a broad and balanced physical education programme, as well as an extensive extra-curricular program, each student will be empowered with the knowledge and skills necessary to make responsible lifestyle choices that directly impact their health and well-being.
+With a broad and balanced physical education programme, as well as an extensive extra-curricular programme, each student will be empowered with the knowledge and skills necessary to make responsible lifestyle choices that directly impact their health and well-being.

 Teamwork, social skills, and sportsmanship are also incorporated into lessons with a focus on developing well rounded young people for the future.